datagrok-ai/public/help/develop/frequently-asked-questions.md

 # First, remove the locally installed package...
 npm uninstall datagrok-tools

-# and then install datagrok-tools globally using the -g flag
+# And then install datagrok-tools globally using the -g flag
 npm install -g datagrok-tools
 ```